acrolinx/acrolinx-coding-guidance/topics/poc-template.md

 # Template

-This document can be used as template to provide proper documentation and reference for decisions.
+This document can be used as a template to provide proper documentation and reference for decisions.
 It turned out,
 that the following sections make sense for getting the most benefit out of the effort spend into making a proof of concept.